dlt-hub/openapi-specs/notes/quotesapi.md

 Type for primary key is `Int64` and in the response we can simply extract it by `id` field

+## Security

+Bearer token auth is used to authentication requests

 ## Pagination

 Used pagination is of offset limit type with the following parameters